 Bronchitis develops when there is swelling and irritation of the bronchi, the large tubes that carry air to the lungs (figure 1).
 There are two types of bronchitis: acute (sudden onset) and chronic (long-standing).

 Acute bronchitis often occurs with a viral infection, such as the common cold, and is sometimes called a "chest cold”.
-The most common symptom of acute bronchitis is a nagging cough.
-Treatment of acute bronchitis usually involves treating the symptoms, such as sore throat and congestion.
+The most common symptom of acute bronchitis is a nagging cough, which usually subsides within two to three weeks, although a lingering cough can persist for several weeks after the acute bronchitis has improved.
+Treatment of acute bronchitis usually involves treating the symptoms of the viral infection, such as sore throat and congestion.
 Antibiotics do not help to eliminate acute bronchitis caused by a virus.
 Antiviral agents are useful in some cases of acute bronchitis due to influenza, but there are no antiviral agents for other forms of viral bronchitis.

 This article will review the causes, symptoms, diagnosis, and treatment of acute bronchitis.
 Articles that discuss the common cold and sore throat are also available.
 (See "Patient information: The common cold in adults (Beyond the Basics)" and "Patient information: Sore throat in adults (Beyond the Basics)".)